DC-BENCH: Dataset Condensation Benchmark: Empirical studies

 Although in some cases users may stick with the best augmentation associated with the condensed dataset, there exists cases that user wish to use different augmentations depending on the task at hand.
 Therefore, we propose to evaluate each method under: 1). no augmentation 2). best augmentation and 3). the average test accuracy under all augmentations.
 The numerical results are summarized in Table~\ref{table:synthesize-method-with-aug}.
 We observe that: \textbf{1).
 DSA augmentation overall is the best strategies in our experiments.} \textbf{2).
 Some methods exhibit much higher variance across different augmentation.} For example, although DSA and TM achieves top 2 performance, they have a much wider accuracy range than DM.
 This indicates that DSA and TM might potentially overfit to the augmentation used during synthetic dataset learning.

 Further, to establish fair comparison, we also reevaluate Data-Selection methods with augmentation enabled.
 This has been overlooked in many previous works where the baseline data-selection methods they compared against are all evaluated and reported without augmentation.
 As shown in Table \ref{table:synthesize-method-with-aug}, similar to Data-Synthesis methods, \textbf{Data-Selection method also benefits significantly from augmentation}.
-For instance, both random selection and our KMeans-emb achieves over 5\% absolute gain in test accuracy on all dataset under IPC 50 (except for TinyImageNet which is close: 4.64\%).
-Most noticeably, under 50 IPCs, \textbf{KMeans-emb even outperforms DC on CIFAR-100 and TinyImageNet, and on-par with DC on CIFAR-10.} The impressive performance of our simple KMeans-emb showcases that the potential of selection-based methods is drastically underestimated.
+For instance, both random selection and K-Center achieves over 5\% absolute gain in test accuracy on all dataset under IPC 50 (except for TinyImageNet which is close: 4.64\%).
+Most noticeably, under 50 IPCs, \textbf{K-Center even outperforms DC on CIFAR-100 and TinyImageNet, and on-par with DC on CIFAR-10.} The impressive performance of K-Center showcases that the potential of selection-based methods is drastically underestimated in previous works.

+\textbf{Key Takeaways 1:} Augmentation applied during evaluation alone can drastically increase model performances for both selection and condensation methods.
+This also causes several previous methods to be largely underestimated.\\ \textbf{Key Takeaways 2:} Some methods are particularly sensitive to data augmentation(e.g.KIP, TM).
+Regardless of the augmentations applied during data generation, downstream tasks still have to try out different types of augmentations in order to find the right augmentation that achieves the best results.\\